 Operational level agreements often work in tandem with a few other contracts.
 This strategy gives SLA provider reassurance to external customers, making reviewing and negotiating the OLA beforehand even more critical.
 Both arrangements also protect every party’s rights during the relationship.

 There are three types of contracts generally involved in operational level agreements:

 - Type 3.
-Underpinning Contracts (UCs) : UCs are contracts between an external provider and an internal customer.
+Underpinning Contracts (UCs): UCs are an agreement between an external provider and an internal customer.
 They define the scope and range of the services covered.
 A UC aims to ensure reliable service from the external provider and hold companies accountable.